grannycart/by-sound-alone_source/manuscript_draft-subworld_book1.md

 "How fast would we have to get them going so that they are out of sonar range by their next ping?"

 "Assuming they keep pinging every 15 minutes..."
 Hemi did some quick calculations, touching his thumb to his forefinger as he counted.
 "Fairly fast.
-Perhaps 20 knots?"
+Perhaps 15 knots?"

-"We'd use up the entire charge left on our battery in less than an hour at that speed."
+"We'd use up the entire charge left on our battery in something like a quarter hour at that speed."

 "It does indeed seem like this commander knows his tactics."
 Said Hemi.
 "A less experienced sub driver would have made more mistakes.
 I do not see how we have any other option than to continue on our current course, and hope an opportunity presents itself."